CartoDB/cartodb/doc/API.md

 ## Static Maps

 Static views of CartoDB maps can be generated using the [Static Maps API](http://docs.cartodb.com/cartodb-platform/maps-api.html#static-maps-api) within CartoDB.js.
-The map's style follows from what was set in the viz.json file, but you can change the zoom, center, and size of your image with a few lines of code.
+The map's style, including the zoom and bounding box, follows from what was set in the viz.json file, but you can change the zoom, center, and size of your image with a few lines of code.
 You can also change your basemap Images can be placed in specified DOM elements on your page, or you can generate a URL for the image.

 ### Quick Start